woudsma/retrain-mobilenet-for-the-web/README.md

 Please let me know if you notice any mistakes or things to improve.
 I'm always open to suggestions and feedback!

 All credits go to the creators of [TensorFlow for Poets](https://codelabs.developers.google.com/codelabs/tensorflow-for-poets/index.html?index=..%2F..%2Findex#0) and [TensorFlow.js](https://js.tensorflow.org/).
 This guide is basically a combination of the original TensorFlow for Poets guide and the TensorFlow.js [documentation](https://js.tensorflow.org/tutorials/).
-These resources have accelerated my process of experimenting with ML in the browser a lot.
-Also, I hope many students and creators will benefit from higher-level machine learning frameworks such as [ml5js](https://ml5js.org/).
+Check out [ml5js](https://ml5js.org/).